WHO ARE WE

 Dr Mawbey has exertise in providing psychological therapies to support clients with brain injuries/conditions with a range of issues including (but not limited to) anxiety, fear of falling, health anxiety, OCD, phobia, panic, mood, suicidal thoughts, adjustment to limitations and changes associated with a condition.
 Dr Mawbey is trained in Cognitive Behavioural Therapy (CBT) and also uses approaches including Compassion Focused Therapy, Acceptance and Commitment Therapy and Narrative Therapy in her work.

-She also provides a practical approach to clients, working out and about in the community to support clients manage their emotions in the moment in different settings.
+She provides a practical approach to clients, working out and about in the community to support clients manage their emotions in the moment in different settings.

 Dr Mawbey has specialist training in Trauma Focused Cognitive Behavioural Therapy, to work with clients who present with post-traumatic stress disorder.